 Deferred government grants represent funding received from the government for research and development, or investment in building or improving production facilities.
-The amount of deferred government grants as of year-end is net of research and development expenditures or depreciation incurred or those recognized as government grant income.
-We received RMB1.5 million (\$0.2 million), RMB21.7 million (\$3.5 million) and RMB5.2 million (\$0.8 million) in 2015, 2014 and 2013, respectively.
-In addition, we received RMB1.9 million (\$0.3 million) interest subsidy, rental fee subsidy and other government grants recognized in statements of comprehensive income (loss) in 2015.
+The amount of deferred government grants as of year-end is net of research and development expenditures or depreciation incurred or those recognized as government grants income.
+We received government grant that were deferred in the amount of RMB5.0 million (\$0.7 million), RMB1.5 million (\$0.2 million) and RMB21.7 million (\$3.5 million) in 2016, 2015 and 2014, respectively.
+In addition, we received RMB40.5 million (\$6.1 million) in other government grants and subsidies that were recognized in the statements of comprehensive income (loss) in 2016.

-Deferred government grants included RMB7.3 million (\$1.1 million), representing the unamortized portion of the amount that we received in 2007 for construction of a pandemic influenza vaccine plant and buildings of RMB20.0 million (\$3.1 million) (RMB9.1 million (\$1.5 million) as of December 31, 2014).
-Out of such RMB7.3 million (\$1.1 million), RMB1.8 million (\$0.3 million), which will be amortized in 2016, was included in the current portion and RMB5.5 million (\$0.8 million), which will be amortized after 2016, was included in the non-current portion of the deferred government grants.
+Deferred government grants included RMB5.5 million (\$0.8 million), being the unamortized portion of a grant that we received in 2007 for construction of a pandemic influenza vaccine plant and buildings (RMB7.3 million (\$1.1 million) as of December 31, 2015).
+RMB1.8 million (\$0.3 million), which will be amortized in 2017, was included in the current portion of deferred government grants and RMB3.7 million (\$0.5 million), which will be amortized after 2017, was included in the non-current portion of deferred government grants.
 The production facility grant requires us to have the entire facility available to manufacture pandemic influenza vaccines at any given moment upon request by the PRC government.
 We have fulfilled the conditions attached to the government grant.
-Government grant relating to these production facilities of \$0.3 million, \$0.3 million and \$0.2 million for the years ended December 31, 2015, 2014 and 2013, respectively, were recorded as a reduction to depreciation expense for those respective years.
+Government grants relating to these production facilities of \$0.3 million, \$0.3 million and \$0.3 million for the years ended December 31, 2016, 2015 and 2014, respectively, were recorded as a reduction to depreciation expense for those respective years.

-Deferred government grants also included RMB3.0 million (\$0.5 million) being the unamortized portion of the amount that we received in 2009 for purchasing equipment for H1N1 vaccine production with a total amount of RMB6.2 million (\$1.0 million).
-The amount of RMB0.8 million (\$0.1 million) which will be recognized in 2016 was included in the current portion and the amount of RMB2.2 million (\$0.3 million) which will be recognized after 2016 was included in the non-current portion of deferred government grants.
+Deferred government grants also included RMB2.1 million (\$0.3 million) being the unamortized portion of a grant that we received in 2009 for purchasing equipment for H1N1 vaccine production.
+RMB0.9 million (\$0.1 million) which will be recognized in 2017 was included in the current portion of deferred government grants and RMB1.2 million (\$0.2 million) which will be recognized after 2017 was included in the non-current portion of deferred government grants.
 We have fulfilled the conditions attached to the government grant.
-Government grant relating to this production facility of \$0.1 million, \$0.1 million and \$0.1 million for the years ended December 31, 2015, 2014 and 2013, respectively, were recorded as a reduction to the related depreciation expense.
+Government grant relating to this production facility of \$0.1 million, \$0.1 million and \$0.1 million for the years ended December 31, 2016, 2015 and 2014, respectively, were recorded as a reduction to the related depreciation expense.

-Deferred government grants also included RMB0.4 million (\$61,000), which represents the unamortized portion of the amount that we received in 2013 for purchasing equipment for H5N1 vaccine production.
+Deferred government grants also included RMB0.3 million (\$43,000), being the unamortized portion of a grant that we received in 2013 for purchasing equipment for H5N1 vaccine production.
 We have fulfilled the conditions attached to the government grant.
-The amount of RMB0.1 million (\$15,000) to be amortized in 2016 was included in the current portion and the amount of RMB0.3 million (\$46,000) to be amortized after 2016 was included in the non-current portion of deferred government grants.
-Government grant relating to this production facility of \$16,000 and \$16,000 for the year ended December 31, 2015 and 2014 were recorded as a reduction to the related depreciation expense, respectively.
+RMB0.1 million (\$14,000) to be amortized in 2017 was included in the current portion of deferred government grants and RMB0.2 million (\$29,000) which will be amortized after 2017 was included in the non-current portion of deferred government grants.
+Government grant relating to this production facility of \$15,000, \$16,000 and \$16,000 for the year ended December 31, 2016, 2015 and 2014, respectively, were recorded as a reduction to the related depreciation expense.